Greek identity card: Old-format ID cards

+According to EU Regulation no. 2019/1157, old-format ID cards are valid until August 3, 2026, if they have not already expired by then.

 Technical characteristics

-The Greek identity card is made of laminated paper, measuring 11 by 6.5 cm.
-As a means of preventing counterfeiting, the paper on which it is printed bears a watermark, security thread and fluorescent overprint elements, but otherwise lacks security features (i.e. micro-chips, holograms) found in IDs of other countries.
+Old-format Greek identity cards are made of laminated paper, measuring 11 by 6.5 cm.
+As a means of preventing counterfeiting, the paper bears a watermark, security thread and fluorescent overprint elements, but otherwise lacks security features (i.e. micro-chips, holograms) found in new-format IDs.